Reasonable Care: Definition and Workplace Impact

 Reasonable Care is the degree of caution and concern for the safety of others that an ordinarily prudent and rational person would use in the same circumstances.
-In PHS, this means that if a hazard (like workplace bullying or extreme chronic overwork) has foreseeability, the employer must take action to address it (i.e. Duty of Care).
+In Psychological Health and Safety (PHS), this means that if a hazard—such as workplace bullying or chronic overwork—has Foreseeability, the employer must take active steps to address it (engaging both the Duty of Care and the Duty to Inquire).

 Why Reasonable Care Matters for Leaders & HR

 This is where the shift from OHS to PHS is most tangible.
-In physical safety, reasonable care might mean providing a harness; in PHS, it means providing clear role expectations and manageable workloads.
+In physical safety, Reasonable Care might mean providing a harness; in PHS, it means providing clear role expectations, manageable workloads, and a psychologically safe environment.

 iMindify Services